Differential item functioning via robust scaling: The Circular Nature of DIF: Redux

 Becgher and Maris (\citeyear{Bechger2015}) proposed a test of DIF that is invariant under affine transformation of the latent trait.
 This approach avoids the logical circularity of traditional methods, but results in pairwise comparisons over items, rather than a test of individual items, which is a practical shortcoming.
+Yuan and colleagues (\citeyear{Yuan2021}) proposed a Monte-Carlo test that replaces pairwise comparisons over items with comparison to a single reference point, although the latter is taken as the average of anchor items whose selection remains largely heuristic.
 Other recent research has used regularization methods to simultaneously estimate item parameters and scaling parameters, while imposing sparsity on quantities that govern DIF \citep{Belzak2020, Magis2015, Schauberger2020}.
 Although the use of regularization for variable selection in regression-based models is well established, the theoretical motivation for using regularization to address the scaling of IRT models is less clear.
-Indeed, the simulation studies presented in this paper suggest that the performance of regularization-based approaches is not qualitatively different from traditional methods.
+The simulation studies presented in this paper suggest that the performance of regularization-based approaches is not qualitatively different from traditional DIF methods.